-Reading 2020 2021 2022
+Reading 2021 2022 2023

-3 rd Grade N/A N/A 81%
+3 rd Grade N/A 81% 72%

-4 th Grade N/A N/A 79%
+4 th Grade N/A 79% 56%

-5 th Grade N/A N/A 86%
+5 th Grade N/A 86% 76%

-Math
+Math -

-3 rd Grade N/A N/A 80%
+3 rd Grade N/A 80% 61%

-4 th Grade N/A N/A 79%
+4 th Grade N/A 79% 62%

-5 th Grade N/A N/A 87%
+5 th Grade N/A 87% 83%

-Science Science
+Science -

-5 th Grade N/A N/A 72%
+5 th Grade N/A 72% 64%

-We have worked in all academic areas with an emphasis on science, reading, writing and math.
+We have worked in all academic areas with an emphasis on science, reading, writing, and math.
 In addition, we have closely monitored the students in special education, as they play a vital role in our academic success and accountability.
 We continue to tap into all available resources to ensure our students are successful.
-According to the Texas Education Agency, Pyburn Elementary has met system safeguards every year and has received and "A" for the 2018-2019 school year!
-The focus has been to increase the STAAR scores from the previous year, to implement a well-balanced curriculum for all students and to raise the bar of expectations across the grade levels in order to meet the campus, district and state standards.
+According to the Texas Education Agency, Pyburn Elementary has met system safeguards every year and has received an "A" for the 2022-2023 school year!
+The focus has been to increase the STAAR scores from the previous year, implement a well-balanced curriculum for all students, and to raise the bar of expectations across the grade levels in order to meet the campus, district, and state standards.

 A variety of strategies are implemented in order to ensure student success year-round.
 As a campus, we analyze district assessments, determine areas of strength/weaknesses and develop a plan on how we are going to improve those areas in need of intervention.
-We consistently monitor the students, while making adjustments as needed throughout the year.
+We continuously monitor student performance data, while making adjustments as needed throughout the year.

-We continue to improve instruction by providing professional development to our staff in all areas of instruction, specifically those areas in which our students did not perform well or are in need of improvement.
+We continue to improve instruction by providing professional development to our staff in all areas of instruction, specifically, those areas in which our students did not perform well or are in need of improvement.

 Our goals are primarily based on the campus needs assessment and district/state assessment results.
-Although we have made great strides to reach the highest rank per the state standards, we are determined to continue finding new pathways to helping students succeed.
+Although we have made great strides to reach the highest rank of the state standards, we are determined to continue finding new pathways to help students succeed.

 Our science lab is utilized weekly by all grade levels.
-Our 5th grade students attend twice a week and all other grade levels attend weekly.
-In addition, the science coach teaches hands-on lessons once a week with 5th grade students and collaborates with 5th grade teachers in an effort to maximize instruction.
+Our 5th-grade students attend twice a week and all other grade levels attend weekly.
+In addition, the science coach teaches hands-on lessons once a week with 5th-grade students and collaborates with 5th-grade teachers in an effort to maximize instruction.
 We want to ensure that the students have hands-on experiences and are able to make the connection between the abstract and the concrete.